 To do your taxes, you can always use an online tax software like TurboTax, QuickBooks, Mint and other.
 Developed by Intuit, they include helpful step-by-step instructions for self-employed.
 If deductions make your head spin, you can use either Canada self-employed tax calculator or any other online or offline software.
 For example, TurboTax solutions for Self-Employed can walk you through the tax filing process.
 It will help you get every business deduction you are entitled to and save money in your pocket.

-In order to file their taxes, self-employed need to use the T2125 form from the CRA.
+In order to file their taxes, the self-employed need to use the T2125 form from the CRA.
 For this purpose, not only online resources but apps available on AppStore or Google Play Market.
 With this form and app, self-employed can track their expenses which becomes much easier.
 If you are filing your tax return for the first time, you may face a lot of difficulties.
 Similarly, handling your taxes can become complicated if you don’t pay them regularly.
 Since every taxpayer has to calculate his taxes himself, he might need some help.
 To get your taxes filed quickly and with no mistake, you may ask for help from a good accountant.
 The fee you are charged will be covered by the money an accountant will save you on taxes.

 A Few Helpful Tips